Who We Are

 Current Projects

-Rural Roads Evaluation (Clay County) – TSREG is conducting a multi-year Rural Roads Evaluation to assess the needs, barriers, and opportunities of all road users (motor vehicles, bicycles, pedestrians) in five Georgia counties.
-During the FFY 2024, TSREG is evaluating how community stakeholders and residents travel into, through, and out of Clay County.
+Rural Roads Evaluation (Dooly County) – TSREG is conducting a multi-year Rural Roads Evaluation to assess the needs, barriers, and opportunities of all road users (motor vehicles, bicycles, pedestrians) in five Georgia counties.
+During FFY 2025, TSREG is evaluating how community stakeholders and residents travel into, through, and out of Dooly County.
 The evaluation results will be shared with stakeholders, residents, and GOHS to inform effective community traffic safety programs in rural Georgia.
 Check out our “Latest News” (above) to see our recent travel!

-Statewide Attitudinal Survey – TSREG is conducting a statewide survey where our team is developing, implementing, and analyzing a survey to assess the attitudes of drivers and vulnerable road users to hopefully improve the safety of Georgia’s roadways.
+Statewide Attitudinal Surveys – In FFY 2025, TSREG is conducting two statewide surveys to assess knowledge, attitudes and behaviors of Georgia road users on occupant protection (seat belts and child safety seats) and on vulnerable road users (pedestrians, bicyclists, wheelchair users, scooter riders, etc.).
 Our findings following data collection and analysis will be delivered to GOHS to utilize for strategic planning of education and enforcement programming for the state.

-Task Teams – Georgia Governor’s Office of Highway Safety (GOHS) helps to distinguish multiple key emphasis areas considered to be top contributing factors to crashes, serious injuries, and fatalities in Georgia.
-TSREG works collaboratively on ideas and future projects with the task teams and provides data support per request.
+Task Teams – Georgia Governor’s Office of Highway Safety (GOHS) has identified key emphasis areas for reducing crashes, serious injuries, and fatalities in Georgia.
+TSREG works collaboratively on ideas and future projects with the task teams and provides data support on request.

 TSREG is involved with the following GOHS traffic safety task teams: